Invasive species in New Zealand: Plant and other non-animal species

 The National Pest Plant Accord, with a listing of about 120 genus, species, hybrids and subspecies, was developed to limit the spread of plant pests.
 Invasive plants are classified as such on a regional basis with some plants declared as national plant pests.
-The Department of Conservation also lists 328 vascular plant species as environmental weeds.
+Biosecurity New Zealand manages a small number of weeds under the National Interest Pest Responses programme.
+As of May 2024, NIPR covers nine weeds.
+Hornwort (Ceratophyllum demersum) was covered until it was eradicated in 2014.
+Additionally, as at 2024 the Department of Conservation lists 386 vascular plant species as environmental weeds.

 Some of the better-known invasive plant species are: